Los Angeles Civil Rights Litigation Attorneys

 If you or a loved one have been a victim of police misconduct in Los Angeles, trust our experienced Los Angeles police misconduct attorneys for assistance navigating through your legal claims.
 Contact us for free initial consultation.

 Police officers have a duty to protect the community at large.
 Therefore, they have to build a relationship of trust between Los Angeles residents.
 However, sometimes, use of force by the Los Angeles Police Department could be very excessive and result in severe injuries, oftentimes even death.

 - Police have killed 951 people in Los Angeles County since 2000.
 80% of those killed were African American or Latino, and 97% were shot to death.

-- Men between the ages up 20 and 39 years old account for the majority of the deaths in Los Angeles.
+- Men between the ages of 20 and 39 years old account for the majority of the deaths in Los Angeles.

 - African Americans make up less than 10% of Los Angeles County’s population, yet represent 24% of killings by law enforcement agencies in Los Angeles.

 - The majority of deaths by law enforcement have occurred in cities where there are large numbers of African-Americans and Latino residents, for example in Compton and Long Beach.

 Police Use of Force in Los Angeles County

 According to the California Attorney General, there are several different options police use, this includes:

 - Physical contact